abhiwand/atk/python/intelanalytics/doc/source/glossary.rst

             In mathematics and computer science, a directed acyclic graph (DAG), is a directed graph with no directed cycles.
-            That is, it is formed by a collection of vertices and directed edges, each edge connecting one vertex to another, such that there is no way to start at some vertex v and follow a sequence of edges that eventually loops back to v again.
+            That is, it is formed by a collection of vertices and directed edges, each edge connecting one vertex to another, such that there is no way to start at some vertex :math:`v` and follow a sequence of edges that eventually loops back to :math:`v` again.

         Contrast with :term:`Undirected Graph`.